makrai/notes/barriere22-opin-interact-semaine.md

   is very different depending on the media he uses (tweet/phone call/real-life)
   * Certain kinds of phenomena are easier to detect using specific modalities
-  * many more studies on emotion recog in speech than in text (Schuller+ 2009), because of para-linguistic like tone, pitch or emphasis
+  * many more studies on emotion recog in speech than in text (Schuller+ 2009), because of para-linguistics like tone, pitch or emphasis
-* the study of opinion phenomena was initially restricted to text (Irsoy and Cardie, 2014; Balahur+ 2010) which has a clearer syntax, due to
+* the study of opinion phenomena was initially restricted to text (Irsoy and Cardie, 2014; Balahur+ 2010) which has a clearer syntax
-  * oral: complexity of the annotation of the phenomenon and the volatility of the linguistic structure in oral language
+  * oral language: complexity of the annotation of the phenomenon and the volatility of the linguistic structure
-* corpora for the study of multimodal affective phenomena whether they appear
+* corpora for the study of multimodal affective phenomena
   * without interaction (Zadeh+ 2018; Morency+ 2011)
   * with dyadic interactions (Ringeval+ 2013; Busso+ 2017) or
   * with multiparty interactions (Poria+ 2019a; Lotfian and Busso, 2018)
   * majority of the available annotations are centered either on the emotions (McKeown+ 2012) or on the sentiment (Zadeh+ 2018)
   * we use multimodal data to detect the opinions in a dyadic interaction
-* Some datasets are acted (Busso+ 2008) since it is mandatory to create
+* Some datasets are acted (Busso+ 2008)
   * emotions that are too rare in real-life data, like fear (Busso+ 2017)
-  * This being not a problem for opinions, we decided to annotate a corpus containing non-acted interactions.
-We chose to use the
+  * This being not a problem for opinions, we decided to annotate a corpus containing non-acted interactions
   * SEMAINE corpus of McKeown+ (2012), which is a corpus of dyadic interactions between a spontaneous human-user and a human-agent playing a predefined role
-    * The agent is intended to trigger an emotion in the user and engage him/her in an emotionally colored discussion.
-It is a dataset of
+    * The agent is intended to trigger an emotion in the user and engage them in an emotionally colored discussion
     * crafted to contain affective phenomena, likely to be dense with opinions
 * links between the different affective phenomena are blurred (Munezero+ 2014)
   * nL the difference between emotion and opinion is pretty clear
-  * The emotions are physiological when the
+  * emotions are physiological
-  * opinions are constructed and prominently based on objective and/or subjective probabilities of information about a topic, and not necessarily charged in emotion (Munezero+ 2014).
-Finally,
+  * opinions are constructed and prominently based on objective and/or subjective probabilities of information about a topic, and not necessarily charged in emotion (Munezero+ 2014)
 * SEMAINE (Schuller+ 2012) already contains annotation in emotions regarding 4 affective dimensions, namely activity, expectation, power, and valence
-  * used recently to compare different models of Emotion Recognition in Conversation (ERC) (Poria+ 2019b) and can be useful to investigate the links between emotions and opinions in a multimodal dyadic context
+  * used recently to compare different models of Emotion Recognition in Conversation (ERC, Poria+ 2019b) and can be useful to investigate the links between emotions and opinions in a multimodal dyadic context
 * our annotation process, we focused on
   * the distinction between an opinion and an emotion in order to get clean